ThatFatGuy/ILLspecific/README.md

 > I have added the perc_identity argument into this code as well, this will enable you to choose a minimum matching percent for the query vs the database.
 This comes in handy when you are looking at a highly variable sequence (ie: mexT).

-> The blast command is very customisable if you want to change it then just use.
+> The blast command is very customisable if you want to see what changes you can make then use.

 ```bash
 blastn -h